girishnath/machinelearning/click-through-prediction/README.md

 *To be added later*

 ### Rationale
-Advertising is a 500+ billion dollar industry.
-Being able to predict the probability of clicks on a given advertisement would enable websites to efficiently use their digital space to place the right ads in front of the right user.
+In today's digital age, online advertising reigns supreme.
+Its effectiveness hinges on understanding user behavior and predicting their actions.
+This is where click-through rate (CTR), the probability of a user clicking on an ad, becomes crucial.
+Accurately predicting CTR empowers advertisers to optimize campaigns, maximize reach, and deliver targeted messaging.
 The result would be higher profit for websites, and a better user experience for the user.
 This balance is very important for the sustenance of the free and open internet.

 ### Research Question
 Given a user and the characteristics of a website that they are browsing, determine how likely it is that they will click on an advertisement that they are shown.